-According to the Yuma County Chamber of Commerce, there are about 5,500 military personnel stationed at MCAS Yuma at any given time.
-There are also typically several hundred military personnel assigned to the Yuma Proving Ground, including about 23,000 annual visitors who stay anywhere from a week up to six months depending on the activity.
+According to the Yuma Marine Corps Air Station, they are the busiest air station in the Marine Corps and the third busiest in the Navel service.
+The MCAS Air Station currently hosts 100 units form U.S. and NATO forces totaling 14,000 personnel.
+There are also over 2,000 Yuma County residents who work at the Yuma Proving Ground several hundred military personnel assigned to the Yuma Proving Ground, including about several thousands of annual visitors who stay anywhere from a week up to six months depending on the activity.